 Sprintec is a daily hormonal birth control pill for women who want to prevent pregnancy while regulating their periods.
 It is the generic equivalent to the popular brand, Ortho-Cyclen.
 Some women will notice lighter periods while taking Sprintec, along with other side effects like lessened cramps and balanced hormones.

-With more than 50 brands of birth control, our experts can help you decide whether another contraceptive brand is more suited to your needs.
+With more than 100 brands of birth control, our experts can help you decide whether another contraceptive brand is more suited to your needs.
 Our team at Nurx can prescribe Sprintec at special request, or can offer the generic equivalent Norgestimate-Ethinyl Estradiol for as low as $0 with insurance or as little as $15 without insurance.

 How Does Sprintec Work?